-Under "Electronic Journal Settings", eiher enter new values for "EJ App Db Username" and "EJ App Db Password" or use the defaults.
+Under "Electronic Journal Settings", either enter new values for "EJ App Db Username" and "EJ App Db Password" or use the defaults.
 If you are performing slim installer upgrade, use the same EJ App Db username and password as used in the previous install.